harrisoncramer/gitlab.nvim/README.md

 - Read and Edit an MR description
 - Approve/Revoke Approval for an MR
 - Add or remove reviewers and assignees
+- Resolve/unresolve discussion threads

+And a lot more!

 https://github.com/harrisoncramer/gitlab.nvim/assets/32515581/dfd3aa8a-6fc4-4e43-8d2f-489df0745822